codebuddies/documentation/contribution/labels.md

 ### Community

-* `help-wanted` - we'd really like some extra help with this issue
+* `help wanted` - we'd really like some extra help with this issue
-* `good-first-issue` - this issue is good for a first-time contributor, help and support provided
+* `good first issue` - this issue is good for a first-time contributor, help and support provided
 * `claimed` - an individual has claimed ownership of this issue